Applications of P-functions to Fully Nonlinear Elliptic equations: Gradient Estimates and Rigidity Results: Introduction

 Later, Caffarelli et al in \cite{CGS} generalized this gradient bound for a class of varational quasi-linear equations and proved Liouville-type and De Giorgi-type properties for a particular choise of \textit{$ P- $function} related to the equation $ div( \Phi'(| \nabla u |^2 )\nabla u ) = F'(u) $.
-This bound was generalized for anisotropic partial differential equations in \cite{FV}.
+This bound was extended for anisotropic partial differential equations and other general types of equations in \cite{CDFGV,FV,FV2}.
+The gradient bound \eqref{ModicaInequality} also holds in unbounded domains with nonnegative mean curvature as proved in \cite{FV3}.

-Furthermore, \textit{$ P- $functions} had been already studied by Sperb in \cite{Sperb}, Payne and Philippin in \cite{PP} and \cite{PP2} who studied other types of quasilinear equations for the form $ \\ div \: (A(u,| \nabla u |^2)\nabla u) =B(u,| \nabla u |^2) $, which are not necessarily Euler-Lagrange equations of an elliptic integrand.
+\textit{$ P- $functions} had been already studied by Sperb in \cite{Sperb}, Payne and Philippin in \cite{PP,PP2} who studied other types of quasilinear equations for the form $ div \: (A(u,| \nabla u |^2)\nabla u) = B(u,| \nabla u |^2) $, which are not necessarily Euler-Lagrange equations of an elliptic integrand.
 They derived maximum principles for some appropriate \textit{$ P- $functions}.
-Due to the greater generality, however, the relevant $ P $ and the conditions under which satisfies an elliptic differential inequality are rather implicitly given while in \cite{CGS} and \cite{DG} are given explicitly.
-Nevertheless, one advantage of being given implicitly rather than explicitly is that one can extract many examples of \textit{$ P- $functions} that satisfy such conditions.
+Due to the greater generality, however, the relevant $ P $ and the conditions under which satisfies an elliptic differential inequality are rather implicitly given while in \cite{CGS,DG} are given explicitly. \textit{$ P- $functions} can also be utilized to derive lower bounds for eigenvalue problems (see \cite{Sperb}).

-There are many other applications of \textit{$ P- $functions} that can be found in \cite{Sperb}, among others, such as lower bounds for eigenvalue problems.
-One additional important application is in \cite{AAC}, where they showed that the monotonicity assumption $ u_{x_n} >0 $, that is also stated in the De Giorgi's conjecture, does in fact imply the local minimality of $ u $.
+There are many other important contributions related to the \textit{$ P- $function} technique that can be found in \cite{BG,CFV,FV3,FWX,GL,GS} to cite a few.

+One additional important application is in \cite{AAC}, where they established that the monotonicity assumption $ u_{x_n} >0 $, that is also stated in the De Giorgi's conjecture, does in fact imply the local minimality of $ u $.
 Such implication is by no means trivial and it is based on the construction of a so-called \textit{calibration} associated to the energy functional.
 Such notion is intimately connected to the theory of null-Lagrangians, see \cite{GH}, chapter 1 and chapter 4, section 2.4.
-In Theorem 4.4 in \cite{AAC}, then carry the construction of the appropriate calibration for general integrands of the calculus of variations and such construction relies explicitly on the \textit{$ P- $ function}.
+In Theorem 4.4 in \cite{AAC}, they carry out the construction of the appropriate calibration for general integrands of the calculus of variations and such construction relies explicitly on the \textit{$ P- $ function}.